womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/0-overview.md

 ## 🏁 Checkpoints

-Throughout the course, there'll be checkpoints for you to test what you've learned and earn unique [kudos](https://mintkudos.xyz/), peer-verified non-transferrable tokens.
+Throughout the course, there'll be checkpoints for you to test what you've learned and earn unique [kudos](https://mintkudos.xyz/), peer-verified non-transferable tokens.

 These checkpoints are **required** to apply to the BUIDL Accelerator.
 If you're not planning to apply for the BUIDL Accelerator, feel free to skip the checkpoints.